TCDLA Droid/iPhone/Web browser

 Thank you for visiting this web page.
 Instructions for using the app are set forth below.
 Enjoy your free TCDLA iPhone app!

-Windows 7: TCDLA has a "web app" that works nicely on a Windows 7 phone.
+Web Browser: TCDLA has a "web app" that works nicely.
 Go to this web address:

 How to Use Your New App